Want more information on this funding option? We answer the most common invoice factoring FAQs below.

 Q1) What is invoice factoring?
 (If you already know, skip to Q2!)

-Invoice factoring essentially means the selling of open invoices.
+Invoice factoring essentially means selling your open invoices to a factoring company, called a “factor.”
 It allows businesses to generate immediate cash flow and access capital that would otherwise be held up by slow-paying customers.

 One main advantage of selling invoices to a factoring company such as Liquid Capital is that you’re not adding any further debt to your books.
 You’re simply leveraging your assets to inject money into your business.